adamsilver/fdpb/01-a-registration-form.md

 # A Registration Form

 We're going to start with a registration form.
-Many sites want to have long-term relationships with their users.
-To do that they can only expect users to sign up if they offer value in return.
-That can be as simple as offering a faster checkout, or it could be letting users join a social network.
+Many companies want to have long-term relationships with their users.
+To do that they need users to sign up.
+And to do *that*, they need to give users value for doing so.
+Nobody wants to actually sign up.
+They just want access to your social network, or the tools you offer, or more simply a faster checkout experience.

 Whatever it is, a registration form is often the first form a user sees.
 Despite it's basic appearance, there are many things to consider: the primitive elements that make up a form (labels, buttons and inputs), how to reduce friction (even on small forms like this) all the way through to form validation.